 This is an easy one.
 Fixed Indexed Annuities are low-risk savings vehicles.
-While cash value does accumulate based on the performance of a specific stock market index (S&P 500, Dow Jones), the annuity had no direct exposure to the market.
-Use recent market volatility due to the coronavirus pandemic or the crash of 2008 to highlight this point.
-When the markettanked, countless retirement accounts went down with it.
-However, those with fixed annuities came out with their principles relatively unscathed.
+While cash value does accumulate based on the performance of a specific stock market index (S&P 500, Dow Jones), the fixed indexed annuity has no direct exposure to the market.
+Use recent market volatility due to the coronavirus pandemic or the 2008 crash to highlight this point.
+When the market tanked, countless retirement accounts went down with it.
+However, those with fixed annuities came out with their principal investments relatively unscathed.
 This level of protection should be especially attractive to those who are close to, or at, retirement age and do not have the luxury of waiting for a fluctuating market to recover.

 High Management and Contract Fees

 Management fees can chip away at the annuity’s cash value.
 But the same is also true with IRAs and 401(k) plans.
 Explain that some of those fees can go toward extra layers of protection, such as a Lifetime Income Benefit Rider, or additional options.
 It’s important the client understands fees associated with an annuity before making a final decision and realizes that any savings vehicle they use will come at an expense.